Democrat Party (epithet): 21st century

 Following his inauguration in 2001, President George W. Bush often used the noun-as-adjective when referring to the Democratic Party.
 Ruth Marcus, an opinion writer and columnist for The Washington Post, wrote in 2006, "The derisive use of 'Democrat' in this way was a Bush staple during the recent campaign".

 Bush spoke of the "Democrat majority" in his 2007 State of the Union Address, although the advance copy that was given to members of Congress read "Democratic majority".
 Democrats complained about the use of Democrat as an adjective in the address; John Podesta, White House Chief of Staff under Bush's predecessor Bill Clinton, said it was "like nails on a chalkboard", although congressional historian Julian E. Zelizer has opined that "It's hard to disentangle whether that's an intentional slight".
 Political analyst Charlie Cook doubted it was a deliberate attempt to offend Democrats, saying Republicans "have been [using the term] so long that they probably don't even realize they're doing it".

 Bush joked about the issue in a February 4, 2007 speech to House Democrats, stating "Now look, my diction isn't all that good.
 I have been accused of occasionally mangling the English language.
 And so I appreciate you inviting the head of the Republic Party."

-Donald Trump has used the phrase repeatedly, both during his presidential campaign and as president.
+Donald Trump has used the phrase repeatedly, both during his 2016 presidential campaign and in his first term as president.
 In a July 2018 campaign rally, he said that "The Democratic Party sounds too good so I don't want to use that, OK?"
 He added, "I call it the Democrat Party.
 It sounds better rhetorically."
 At a September 2018 rally he suggested that "When you see 'Democratic Party,' it's wrong.
 There's no name, 'Democratic Party.'"
 At the Conservative Political Action Conference in 2019, he stated he liked to say, "the 'Democrat Party,' because it doesn't sound good.
 But that's all the more reason I use it, because it doesn't."
 During the first White House Coronavirus Task Force press conference, he advanced this usage with, "... governors including Democratic—or Democrat, as I call them—governors—which is actually the correct term."

 During the 2020 United States presidential election, a conservative advocacy group created the website "Democrat Voters Against Joe Biden", in an apparent attempt to respond to Republican Voters Against Trump.
 According to The Daily Beast, the former found only one registered Democrat for its testimonies by September 2020; The Daily Beast opined that the name of the organization is a clue that its founders were unfamiliar with how registered Democrats refer to themselves.

-Deliberate usage of the term as an epithet accelerated in the late 2010s and 2020s.
+In February 2021, an Associated Press article said that "Using Democrat as a pejorative is now so common that it’s almost jarring to hear a Republican or conservative commentator accurately say 'Democratic Party'."